jwharm/java-gi/README.md

 button.onClicked(window::close);
 ```

 For every signal, a method to connect (e.g. `onClicked`) and emit the signal (`emitClicked`) is included in the API.
-New signal connections return a `Signal` object, that allows you to disconnect, block and unblock a signal, or check whether the signal is still connected.
+New signal connections return a `SignalConnection` object, that allows you to disconnect, block and unblock a signal, or check whether the signal is still connected.

 Functions with callback parameters are supported too.
 The generated Java bindings contain `@FunctionalInterface` definitions for all callback functions to ensure type safety.